GuillaumeMCK/PyPass-SAB/README.md

 ```
 </details>

-*NOTE: The patch was created with ghidra*
+> **Note**: The patch is not a keygen, it will not change the expiration date of the software.

 ## How to launch it?